amirr0r/amirr0r.github.io/_posts/2021-08-02-thm-brainpan.md

 image: /assets/img/thm/linux/brainpan/Brainpan.png
 ---

-Originally posted on **Vulnhub** by [superkojiman](https://www.vulnhub.com/entry/brainpan-1,51/)

-Brainpan is a vulnerable machine, highly recommended to complete before taking the OSCP exam due to the buffer overflow vulnerability that has to exploited.
+Originally posted on **Vulnhub** by [superkojiman](https://www.vulnhub.com/entry/brainpan-1,51/), [Brainpan](https://tryhackme.com/room/brainpan) is a vulnerable machine, highly recommended to complete before taking the OSCP exam due to the buffer overflow vulnerability that has to exploited.

 The vulnerable program is a Windows executable.